blog2i2j/cybersader..cyberbase/📁 06 - Learning, Notes/BHIS, Antisyphon/Assumed Compromise/92 - Action Items for Orgs/92 - Action Items for Orgs.md

 - Indefinite lockout periods and a small number of tries is a vulnerability and not a defense
 - With Microsoft, use automated actions with MS ASR and other features - smart lockouts - helps against password sprays
 - Check for NTLM auth dangling off the edge of the network

+- Roles and job functional security
+	- POS_SEC and POS_DIST
+	- Name computers same as usernames to use "percent trick"
+	- Role groups all the way down to resources
+	- HR has to have job descriptions
+	- HR should have authority and define job functions

+- Do we disable accounts even if they're computer accounts
 -